 Don’t bother with routine medical emergencies, minor traffic accidents, natural deaths, overdoses or suicides unless they involve celebrities.
 As you see you’ve got to have the fortitude to cover people at their worst.

-Step 6 Look at my other postings on how to tell a good TV news story and get clear audio.
-You need to be able to tell a story with your camera.
+Step 6 You need to be able to tell a story with your camera and get clear audio.
 Whether or not you ultimately make a dime for your efforts depends on how good your video is.

 Step 7 Finally, make sure that you treat first responders right.
 You plan to make this a career so don’t alienate them.
 They have a job to do and will respect your attempt to do yours if you’re friendly but deferential.
 If by any chance you arrive at a crime scene before the police do, proceed with caution.
 A lot of people aren’t too keen about being exposed on camera.
 Be sure to leave the scene with your expensive gear, before the cops depart.